Table of Contents

 The tech industry is widely discussed, promoted, and given enormous coverage in the popular, business, and industry press outlets.
 The reason is simple: its growth, size, and reach into every aspect of our lives worldwide make it ubiquitous.
 Consider its reach, from interpersonal communications (phones, tablets, internet), to how we buy and acquire groceries, dinners, clothing, toys, home goods (eCommerce), enhancements to home appliances, vehicles, and how our work gets done (industrial and office automation), and as a source of entertainment and news (streaming TV and movies, digital books, online magazines and news sources).

 The leading companies have caught the public’s imagination as they have emerged from garages and storefronts to now resemble the titans of the Industrial Revolution.
 Consider where today’s “Magnificent Seven” were 10, 20, or even 30 years ago—Microsoft, Apple, Amazon, Meta (Facebook), Alphabet (Google), Nvidia, and Tesla, and how their fortunes have expanded in full public sight.
 The company’s and founder’s stories have been memorialized in best-selling books, movies, and magazine cover stories, with many of those leaders attaining rock star (and multi-billionaire) status.
-The innovative HR policies, practices, processes, and benefits have been widely celebrated and promoted as leading-edge and best practice.
+The innovative HR policies, practices, processes, and benefits have been widely celebrated and promoted as leading-edge and best practices.

 The expanding nature of the technology industry

 The industry was traditionally viewed as having three primary sectors – software, semiconductors, and computer hardware and equipment.
-It has evolved, however, to include a broader set of companies, as electronics, software, and information computing power have been integrated into so many other industries.
+It has, however, evolved to include a broader set of companies, as electronics, software, and information computing power have been integrated into so many other industries.
 Investopedia defines it as companies involved in the manufacturing of electronics, creation of software, computers, or products and services relating to information technology.
 It includes both consumer and commercial products and services, primarily including organizations involved in:

-• Software and services: Software development, cloud computing, IT consulting, and various IT services.
+- Software and services: Software development, cloud computing, IT consulting, and various IT services.
 Production and provision of business-specific products and services related to enterprise software, development and implementation consulting services, and eCommerce.

-• Semiconductors and semiconductor equipment: The design, development, manufacturing, and distribution of semiconductors and related device components.
+- Semiconductors and semiconductor equipment: The design, development, manufacturing, and distribution of semiconductors and related device components.

-• Hardware and equipment: Production of computers, smartphones, networking equipment, and other electronic devices and components, including Smart TVs, home appliances, wearables, PCs, tablets, and peripherals.
+- Hardware and equipment: Production of computers, smartphones, networking equipment, and other electronic devices and components, including Smart TVs, home appliances, wearables, PCs, tablets, and peripherals.

-• Internet: Those engaged in providing internet services, e-commerce, social media, and online platforms.
+- Internet: Those engaged in providing internet services, e-commerce, social media, and online platforms.

-• Other emerging areas: These include specialized offshoots such as AI and machine learning, as well as cybersecurity.
+- Other emerging areas: These include specialized offshoots such as AI and machine learning, as well as cybersecurity.
 Industry-specific technologies have emerged, including those for finance (FinTech), healthcare (HealthTech), education (EdTech), agriculture (AgriTech), and others.
 They are increasingly considered part of the broader technology sector, reflecting its expanding influence and integration across industry groupings.

 It is also essential to appreciate that every organization that relies upon and uses technologies internally—in its offices, production floors, sales and distribution channels, supply chain, and customer support operations all require software systems, hardware to communicate, house and run those, and data repositories to collect, store, and report on operational, customer, and employee insights.
 The internal technology expertise required to manage and run these systems is substantial and presents challenges for technology industry HR teams.